fortu038/03_password_generator/README.md

 ## Description

-This project was done in order to gain practice with and display skills in JavaScript, such as function calls.
+This project was done in order to gain practice with and display skills in JavaScript.
 The created website acts as a password generator, taking desired password length and character sets as input from the user.
 This project allowed me to practice using Window methods, such as prompt() and confirm(), and creating functions.